 Saint George’s Abbey is a heritage site located in Stein am Rhein, Switzerland at the confluence of the Lake Constance and the river Rhine.
 The former Benedictine abbey is excellently preserved and features outstanding cultural treasures.

-A new permanent exhibition was developed as part of a wider redevelopment of the site.
-I was responsible for the graphic- information and interaction design of the permanent exhibition and for the signage.
-The colour-pallet, the typography and the iconography of the user-interface were developed in conjunction with the visual identity.
+A new permanent exhibition was developed as part of a wider upvaluation of the site.
+I was responsible for the graphic- information and interaction design of the permanent exhibition, the visual identity and for the signage.

 The permanent exhibition is conceived as a series of four interventions throughout the site.